XoriieInpottn/liblogging/README.md

 ## 💡Tips

-1. If using Kafka to send messages, please use `kafka-python==2.0.2`.
+1. If using Kafka to send messages, please use `pip install liblogging[collector]`.